About

 Nominations

-We identify and vet qualified candidates across all four Consortium appointment tracks and submit nominations to the relevant appointing authorities.
+We identify and vet qualified candidates for Consortium appointment and submit nominations to the relevant appointing authorities on behalf of the coalition.

 Advocacy